Msc International

 A 10-Day Jewish Heritage Morocco Private Tour

-This is a fascinating and educational tour for first time travellers to Morocco interested in Jewish Heritage.
-Explore historic synagogues, holy tombs, picturesque markets, the spice souks, stunning landscapes and Andalusian gardens.
-Visit the Jewish Museum, a first in Africa and the only one in the Muslim world.
-Attend Jewish services on the Sabbath and bread on Shabbat at a historic Jewish home.
-This authentic 10-Day Jewish Heritage Tour offers the best of Jewish ravel experience in the Kingdom of Morocco.
+Travel to Morocco's Imperial Cities and Jewish heritage sites.
+This fascinating and educational tour is ideal for first-time travellers to Morocco who are interested in Jewish heritage.
+Explore historic synagogues, holy tombs, picturesque markets, spice souks, stunning landscapes and Andalusian gardens.
+Visit the Jewish Museum, the first of its kind in Africa and the only one in the Muslim world.
+You will also have the opportunity to attend Jewish services on the Sabbath and enjoy a traditional Shabbat meal at a historic Jewish home.
+This authentic 10-day tour offers the best Jewish travel experience in the Kingdom of Morocco.

 JEWISH HERITAGE TOUR - TRIP HIGHLIGHTS